bdorney/CMS_GEM_Analysis_Framework/README.txt

 # 2. Installation Instructions
 # ========================================================

-    This is repository follows the guidelines of Vincent Driessen in "A successful Git branching model" available at:
+    This repository follows the guidelines of Vincent Driessen in "A successful Git branching model" available at:

     http://nvie.com/posts/a-successful-git-branching-model/